ErrlogIO/errlog-samples/ErrLogSampleConsoleDNCCS/README.md

 ### See also

-For full documentation see our webiste: https://errlog.io/docs/getting-started
+For full documentation see our webiste: https://errlog.io/docs/getting-started.
+You can also check out the full [webhook API](https://errlog.io/docs/webhook-api) documentation.

 ## License